 Why Your Clients Need Spray Foam Insulation

 Airborne moisture moves through building assemblies discreetly through cracks and crevices.
-When warm, moist air comes in contact with a cool surface, it condenses and remains there, which can lead to mould, mildew and structural weakness.
+When warm, moist air comes in contact with a cool surface, it condenses and remains there, which can lead to mold, mildew and structural weakness.

 Be sure to educate your clients about this common problem — and then help them solve or prevent it with Icynene spray foam insulation.

-How Icynene Can Help
+How Icynene Spray In Insulation Can Help